 How Many Pelmeni per Person?

-A classic Russian comfort food, my favorite Russian dumplings Pelmeni recipe enjoyed in any Russian household.
+Easily found in supermarkets in Eastern Europe, a family favorite, but homemade tastes so much better.
+This Pelmeni recipe is a classic Russian comfort food, my favorite Russian dumplings.
 Pelmeni: From Russia with Love.
 Bon Appetit! Приятного аппетита!

 Pelmeni Recipe Russian Dumplings (Пельмени)